Funnyzinho/netflix-clone/README.md

 <div align="center"><kbd><img src="images/overview-mobile.gif" alt="exemplo imagem" align="center"></kbd></div>
 </details>

-> I made this simple project to warm up and be able to stick to larger projects.
-But as simple as it seems, and harder than it seems, I invite others to do it.

 ### :pushpin: Adjustments and improvements

 The project is still in development and the next updates will focus on the following tasks: